OllieBurke/lisagap/README.md

 The package includes advanced features for smooth tapering around gap edges using customizable Tukey windows, which is particularly useful for frequency domain analysis where sharp discontinuities can introduce spectral artifacts.

-Original code developed by Eleonora Castelli (NASA Goddard) and adapted by Ollie Burke (University of Glasgow).
+Original masking code developed by Eleonora Castelli (NASA Goddard).
+The code was then adapted, packaged and GPU accelerated by Ollie Burke (University of Glasgow).

 ## Installation